mshojaei77/OllamaMCP/README.md

 # Ollama MCP (Multi-Agent Control Protocol)

-A Python-based multi-agent system that uses Ollama's language models to control and coordinate multiple agents through a Master Control Program (MCP) architecture.
+A Python-based multi-agent system that uses Ollama's language models to control and coordinate multiple agents through a model context protocol (MCP) architecture.

 ## Overview

 This project implements a flexible multi-agent system where each agent can be configured to perform specific tasks using Ollama's language models.
-The system uses a Master Control Program (MCP) pattern to manage and coordinate these agents.
+The system uses a model context protocol (MCP) pattern to manage and coordinate these agents.

 ## Features